 At any rate, by 0830 we were free of the land.
 There was no wind!
 We put up the tent determined to at least be under the shade.
 We motored slowly SE along the coast looking for a nice secluded beach to stop for lunch and a swim.
 We ended in a wonderful cove [39° 16.2' N 25° 52.7' E] S of Cape Petinos (no GSM).
 We anchored in 4 m depth at 1145 after 18.5 M from Mithymna.
 While anchoring, however, the engine sputtered and stalled.
 I then realized what had happened.
 In the excitement of discovering such a nice cove I forgot to shorten the dinghy tow line which was now wrapped around the propeller; mistake #3.
 Fortunately the anchor held and after a number of dives I was able to free the line.
 We swam, had a nice lunch and a nap.

-We left the wonderful cove at 1720.
+We left this wonderful cove at 1720.
 On our way to Sigri we entered the lovely Faneromeni cove so that Alice, who had not been here before, could see it.
 We then, since we were now a crew of two and one can be on the bow as a lookout, entered Sigri Bay from the narrow end shallow (max depth 3 m) northern channel.
 We arrived in Sigri [39° 12.5' N 25° 51.1' E] at 1820 and anchored in 5 m depth without any further mistakes.
 We had come 23.8 M from Mithymna.

 After enjoying the sunset while sipping ouzo Alice prepared our dinner: spaghetti with sautéed red and green peppers which we ate with a liberal topping of Parmesan cheese.